 This is required at the following stages of the entry process:

 - Step 2: Preselection – for all international entrants and first-time New Zealand entrants

 - Step 3: Complete & Submit Entry – for all returning New Zealand entrants

 Capturing your garment at its best is imperative!

-The three compulsory photographs of your entry must clearly display the front, back and side view of your garment.
-For example:
+The four compulsory photographs of your entry must clearly display the front, back and both side views of your garment.

 Brighter Side of Pail, Julie Brawley, New Zealand

 Photographs must be in full colour and completely in focus.